FAQ

 Through Health Match BC’s recruitment team, IENs will be supported in accessing career opportunities with BC’s public health employers.

 Yes!
-British Columbia offers a wide rage of nursing opportunities in all areas of nursing practice as well as a variety of settings including large urban centres, medium and small cities, and rural and small communities.
+British Columbia offers a wide range of nursing opportunities in all areas of nursing practice as well as a variety of settings including large urban centres, medium and small cities, and rural and small communities.

 The wide range of opportunities enable nurses to find the perfect fit for their professional preferences, career growth, and family needs.
 Opportunities also exist for career development in acute care (medical/surgical, intensive care unit, operating room, and emergency room) as well as ambulatory care, rehabilitation, long-term care, leadership/administrative, public health, community health and primary care.

-Licencing (Registration)
+Licensing (Registration)

 Yes, to work in BC as a nurse you must have provisional or practising registration with the BC College of Nurses and Midwives (BCCNM).

-Next, the IEN registers with the BC College of Nurses and Midwives (BCCNM) who determine next steps.
 Some IENs may require a competency assessment and/or transitional education, and successfully complete a registration exam before becoming licensed as a fully practising nurse.
 Health Match BC’s Navigation team is available to help you understand and navigate the registration process and requirements.

 As nursing education and practice differ from one country to another, most internationally educated nurses need to complete the NCAS assessment, before the BC College of Nurses and Midwives (BCCNM) makes a registration decision for a nursing license.

-The new triple-track assessment will allow all internationally educated nurses to have their competencies assessed for three professions – registered nurse, licensed practical nurse and health care assistant – in a single process.
+The triple-track assessment will allow internationally educated nurses to have their competencies assessed for three professions – registered nurse, licensed practical nurse and health care assistant – in a single process.
 In assessing your competency for multiple professions at once, the triple-track assessment can expand your career options and help you find work faster in British Columbia.
 You can learn more here.

 Yes.
 If you have an active referral as an RN or LPN, you can upgrade to the triple-track assessment by contacting NCAS directly.